Jim Goad: 2000s

 Upon his release from prison in 2000, Goad returned to Portland and was on parole for a time.
 He wrote for Exotic, a free guide to the sex industry of the Northwestern United States and worked as a country music DJ.
 In 2008 Goad became a father.
 He currently maintains his website, JimGoad.net, and writes for Taki's Magazine.

+According to Goad, he was diagnosed with a "plum-sized" brain tumor in 2008.
+The situation was outlined in his book The Bomb Inside My Brain.
+During a nine-hour operation, the tumor was removed.
+He was subsequently prescribed radiation and anticonvulsive medication.

 Career

 Writing style and beliefs

 As a writer, Jim Goad has been called the "poster boy for the transgressive school of writing."
 Chuck Palahniuk describes Goad's writing style as being "brutally honest without worrying about being correct."

 Goad's work examines American culture, often popular and political culture.
 His early work reads anti-politically correct and as shock value, while his later work, like the Redneck Manifesto, and journalism contributions have marked Goad as a political and societal commentator.
 In his political commentary he has described conservatives and liberals in the United States as "two asscheeks surrounding the same hairy bunghole," and that politicians know how to take advantage of lower- and middle-class people because of a human's innate tribalism.
 He has stated his support for Donald Trump.